Qumulo/terraform-provider-qumulo/STYLE.md

     - The `Detail` portion of a helper function name should mirror the API endpoint that is hit as much as possible.

 ## Structs
 - Structs should be named `ResourceDetail[Request/Response/Body]` where `Detail` mirrors the usage of the struct (exactly as function names should).
-Append `Request` or `Response` if the struct is used solely for one API call.
-Append `Body` if the struct is used for both the request and the response.
+    - Append `Request` or `Response` if the struct is used solely for one API call.
+    - Append `Body` if the struct is used for both the request and the response of an API call.
 - Structs which are a part of other structs (i.e. not directly exposed to the REST API) should not have an ending of `Request/Response/Body`.
 - Fields in a struct should be `MixedCaps` spellings of their JSON equivalents *without* punctuation.
 Do not omit or shorten any parts of the name.